oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ![hamburger-menu-select-loadbalancer](images/hamburger-menu-select-loadbalancer.png)

-Locate the row for **your** load balancer with the IP address you got above, in this case that's for a load balancer named `5da95ea3-6993-4e3b-8d09-a6da655b3eae` but it **will** be different for you !
+Locate the row for **your** load balancer with the IP address you got above, in this case that's for a load balancer named `5da95ea3-6993-4e3b-8d09-a6da655b3eae` but it **will** be different for you!

 Click on the load balancer name to open it's details